Why Scrum alone does not work

 - Scrum refuses to recognise roles such as “lead developer”.
 This de-motivates people and affects quality.

-- Scrum quotes words like “openness, respect and professionals” while defining a framework that results in more micro-management than most people care to be subject to.
+- Scrum quotes words like “openness, respect and professionals” while defining a framework that results in more micro-management than most people will endure.
 Especially when you add the use (and misuse) of velocity.
-Add this to the frequency of sprints and many highly professional developers are going to see this as a very short-term environment for them.
-Burnout is going to happen very quickly.
+Add the frequency of sprints and many professional developers will see this as a very short-term environment for them.
+Burnout happens quickly.

 - Scrum does not recognise dependencies (outside the Scrum team) and in any kind of development, it’s almost impossible to eliminate them.
 To ignore them is disastrous.
 Projects do not just consist of the software alone.

-- Scrum Masters don’t lead dev teams but they do lead the Scrum process in a team.
-Anyone can get a Scrum certification after two days of training, regardless of what they did previously and call themselves a Scrum ‘coach’.
-Or even worse: an Agile transformation coach.
+- Scrum Masters don’t lead dev teams but they do lead the Scrum process.
+Anyone can get a Scrum certification after two days of training, regardless of what they did previously.
+Then call themselves a Scrum ‘coach’.
+Or even worse: an Agile ‘transformation’ coach.

-- Scrum and Agile are often described as a “religion” (8).
-A religion is something a group of people believes in, but no one can prove its basis.
-When any kind of belief starts to alienate people who are not from within, bad things usually follow.
+- Scrum and Agile are often referred to as a ‘religion’ (8).
+Religion is something a group of people believes in, but no one can prove it is true.
+When any kind of belief starts to alienate those who are not from within, bad things normally follow.

 What would work much better?

 - Once you have decided you have a problem really worth fixing, you can explore ideas and options.
 We can weigh these up and make a decision on which way to go, involving the right people.
-This will be people from the business and technology leads and delivery managers.
-This is to ensure we have optimum ideas and we start to build a common understanding of what we are trying to achieve, not just what we are trying to build.
-We must always be focused on the outcomes we want to achieve, not just the products/solutions we want to build.
+This will be people from the business, technology leads and delivery managers.
+This is to optimise ideas and start to build a common understanding of what we are trying to achieve, not just what we are building.
+We must always focus on the outcomes we want to achieve, not just the products/solutions we want to build.

-- As soon as possible, we should then involve people who have experience of design, architecture and/or systems engineering, depending on the exact nature of the solution.
-We should also involve a project manager who preferably has experience of this type of project.
-As early as possible, we should start to evolve an understanding of the full scope of work of the project, not just the product development.
-We should look at aspects such as design, integration, testing, data migration, business change and deployment at the whole project level to ensure there is coherence and validity to all aspects, especially integration and testing (two aspects where Scrum is weak).
+- As soon as possible, we should involve people with experience in design, architecture, and/or systems engineering.
+We should also involve a project manager who preferably has experience with this type of project.
+As early as possible, we should start to understand the full scope of work of the project, not just the product development.
+We should look at all aspects such as design, integration, testing, data migration, business change and deployment.
+This is to ensure that there is validity to the plan, especially integration and testing (two aspects where Scrum is especially weak).
 We should test all major assumptions as soon as we can.
 Those assumptions can relate to the solution or the outcomes the project is intended to achieve.

 - We should develop a team, which includes all the key people (parties) responsible for all the major elements of the project, not just the product development.
-The product development element must not be managed in isolation; it must be managed as an integral part of the overall project.
-All people in the whole project team must be fully aware of the broader business needs of the project and the outcomes it is intended to achieve, and they should take these into account in all their decisions.
+The product development element must be managed as an integral part of the overall project.
+It must never be managed in isolation.
+Every team member must be fully aware of the broader business needs of the project and the outcomes it is intended to achieve.
+They should take these into account in all their project decisions.

 - Then, we should decide which development approach we can and should take.
-This may be Agile assuming Agile is a good fit for the project.
-If it is not, it will bring more risk than reward.
-The goal is to deliver a successful project in its entirety; not to adopt a single development methodology religiously.
-We must be pragmatic in terms of the approach and admit if the circumstances for any single approach will not work or are not appropriate.
-If Agile is a good fit, we should implement it flexibly and with skill but never in a prescriptive manner.
+This may be Agile, but only if Agile is a good fit for the project.
+If not, it will bring more risk than reward.
+The goal is to deliver a successful project in its entirety.
+Not to adopt a single development methodology religiously.
+We must be pragmatic.
+We must admit if the circumstances for any single approach will not work or are not appropriate.
+If Agile is a good fit, we should implement it skillfully but never in a dogmatic manner.

 - Once we have made that decision, we can evolve a plan for the whole project.
 We may have a release plan by then which could form a key element of that plan.
-In developing this, we should involve all the functions involved in the project about their own element and what their needs are to be successful and what they need from others.
-We should make the overall plan highly visible, and address risks associated with any part of the project, to develop increasing confidence in and commitment towards the plan.
-We should make all responsibilities within the plan as crystal clear as possible and should it be necessary to revisit this question at any stage of the project.
+In developing it, we should involve all the functions in the project to understand their needs and what they need from others.
+We should make the overall plan highly visible.
+Address risks associated with any part of the project, to develop increasing confidence in the plan.
+Make all responsibilities within the plan as crystal clear as possible.
+And we should revisit these questions at any stage of the project, if necessary

-- We should employ product based planning at the heart of the project, again, regardless of whether using Agile or not.
-The configuration of the system should be highly evident (and central) using this approach, which will enable effective planning around each configuration item.
+- Employ product-based planning at the heart of the project, again, regardless of whether using Agile or not.
+The configuration of the system should be highly evident (and central) using this approach.
+This will enable effective planning around each configuration item.
 The same can be said for integration, test and deployment planning.
-It will also provide the provide the perfect vehicle to identify risk and develop a systematic risk management plan – possibly the single most valuable thing any project can have, but most don’t.
+It will also provide the perfect vehicle to identify risk and develop a systematic risk management plan.
+Quite possibly the single most valuable thing a project can have.

 - Assuming we are using an Agile approach, all development planning (including release and iteration planning) must take place within the context of the overall project plan.
 There will be times when parties outside the development team will need to have input to iteration plans.
 This is to respect the needs of the customer and the overall project.
-Having “rules” that prevent this do not reflect real-world needs of customers, stakeholders and delivering projects successfully (i.e. the business outcomes that underpin why the project is being done in the first place).
-If this can all be achieved realistically via the Product Owner, fine; if not other arrangments must be respected.
-In real Agile projects, the highest priority is delivering maximum value to customers, not “religious” adherence to fixed “rules”.
+Having “rules” that prevent this does not reflect the real-world needs of customers and stakeholders.
+Nor will it maximise the business outcomes from the project.
+In simple terms, why the project is being done in the first place.
+If the Product Owner can realistically achieve this, fine.
+If not, other arrangements must be respected.
+In real Agile projects, the only priority is delivering maximum value to customers, not ‘religious’ adherence to fixed ‘rules’ or methods.

-- The goal is not to execute any single development methodology; it is to deliver a project that achieves the outcomes the customer is looking for; and yes, dates matter and dependencies (outside of the product development) cannot be ignored in that process nor can we pretend they do not exist.
+- The goal is not to execute any single development methodology.
+It is to deliver a project that achieves the outcomes the customer is looking for.
+Yes, dates matter and dependencies (outside of the product development) cannot be ignored.
+Nor can we pretend they do not exist.
 Lastly, budgets matter too.
 Just like they would if it was our own money.

 Lastly, why no diagrams or pictures in this post?

-Because, as soon as you do, people start to discuss “process”, “framework” etc. as if doing projects is like a manufacturing (stable) process.
-Projects are nothing like this and trying to borrow concepts from the manufacturing world is only going to address a small part of delivering projects well.
-It can also lead to a major mismatch in terms of what is really needed.
+Because, as soon as you do, people start to discuss “process” and “frameworks” etc. As if doing projects is like a manufacturing (stable) process.
+Projects are nothing like this and trying to rigidly use concepts from the manufacturing world is only going to fail.

-- The following was sent to me in April 2018, involving a current project in a major US Government department – it is not an isolated case (the sender gave me permission to publish this): “Yep, we had lots of challenges implementing Agile for important parts of the project that didn’t involve software development — training, contract management, RFPs, HR, data migration, coordination with external integration partners, etc. Scrum seemed to pretend those things didn’t exist and no one needed to manage them.”.
+- I received the following in April 2018, about a project in a major US Government department.
+It is not an isolated case (the sender gave me permission to publish this).
+“Yep, we had lots of challenges implementing Agile for important parts of the project, that didn’t involve software development.
+Training, contract management, RFPs, HR, data migration, coordination with external integration partners, etc. Scrum seemed to pretend those things didn’t exist and no one needed to manage them”.
 Under Sprint planning, the Guide says “The development team forecasts the functionality that will be developed during the Sprint”.
-Clearly, there is a message here: Scrum teams work on functionality – they do not work on all those items listed above.
-“The Product Backlog is an ordered list of everything that is known to be needed in the product” – another statement in the guide that clearly defines the scope of Scrum.
+Clearly, there is a message here: Scrum teams work on functionality.
+They do not work on all those items listed above.
+“The Product Backlog is an ordered list of everything that is known to be needed in the product”.
+Another statement in the guide that clearly defines the scope of Scrum.

 - Anything that includes both words “immutable“ and “rules” is prescriptive.
 There are many, many rules in Scrum.
 Prescriptive is anti-Agile.
 We will leave it to the readers to decide why Scrum is prescriptive.